gitsametcan/CSE3063F22P1_GRP1/README.md

 Date:10.11.2022

 ### Participants:
+* Samet Can
 * Kadir Berk Yagar
 * Kaan Camci
 * Serdar Alsan
 * Sena Vatansever
-* Samet Can

 ### Topics discussed and things done:

 1. Discussed over completed tasks.
 2. Current progress and shortcomings were discussed.
-3. Libraries were added to member computers and settings were made by Kadir Berk Yağar.
+3. Libraries were added to member computers and settings were made by Kadir Berk Yagar.

 ### Decisions taken and task sharing:
 1. Decided to move future issues under branches